Have been wanting to get this reference online for a wee while now – hope this list helps you with the ‘plain’ and the

 Background Some patterns can look ‘anchored’ with a black background, i.e. fill in the spaces between the leaf shapes or with ‘poke root’ the gaps.

 Biggify Taking a tangle you know and drawing it on a bigger scale.

-Bijou Imaginary high-traveled snail from Paris, who inspired the smaller tiles.
+Bijou Imaginary high-travelled snail from Paris, who inspired the name for the smaller tiles.

-Blossoming Tangles which have central point and work out the way – some other tangles can be drawn in this manner e.g. flux.
+Blossoming Tangles which have central core and work out – some other types of tangles can be drawn in this manner e.g. flux.

 Border First four lines on the tile to join up your corner dots.